 Discuss what the school practices are related to recycling/waste reduction and how much students, teachers, staff, and others follow and care about the practices.

 Define philanthropy as “using our time, talent, or treasure and taking action for the common good.”
 Discuss how recycling and creating less waster is an act for the common good and how it uses each: time, talent, and treasure.
 Therefore recyclers are philanthropists!
 Talk about responsibility and benefits of acting for the common good, specifically in the form of recycling and waste reduction.

 Go through the PowerPoint about recycling in the handouts below.
 Rally the students to lead an effort to improve recycling at school.
 Their efforts can follow this service-learning process:

-Over time, monitor participation and measure the amount of recycled materials going out.
+Over time, monitor participation and measure the amount of recycled materials or waste going out.
 Assign students to look at the quality of participation.
 Are students using the bins correctly and participating with interest and thoughtfulness?
 Is more training or motivation needed to get better engagement?